 Breastfeeding is a beautiful gift you will share with your baby from birth and for as long as you wish.
 Women’s bodies are designed to produce breastmilk to nourish our babies throughout the first year of life.
 The production of breastmilk will continue as long as the milk is removed from the breast.
 Although the production of breastmilk is innate and happens automatically (whether you choose to breastfeed or not) during the second trimester in pregnancy; latching your baby on without any pain and getting comfortable with holding your baby in an appropriate position, is a learned behavior which you will be able to master with lots of practice and the right kind of support from family, friends and professionals.
 It is normal to have questions and concerns in the early postpartum days, so the more you learn before your baby is born, the easier and more naturally breastfeeding will be once your baby arrives.
 Please read the information below to get a general idea of how breastfeeding works and feel free to message me with any additional questions.
-If you already had your baby and find yourself struggling with breastfeeding, please call for a consultation or to schedule a home visit.
+If you already had your baby and find yourself struggling with breastfeeding, please contact me for a consultation or to schedule a home visit.

 I am an IBCLC (International Board Certified Lactation Consultant) and will be honored to support you and assist you through this precious, yet not always easy, stage of motherhood.

+Why is Breastfeeding Important?
 Breastfeeding Protects Babies!

 Colostrum is liquid gold

 Known as liquid gold, colostrum is the thick yellow first milk that you make during pregnancy and just after birth.
-This milk is very rich in nutirients and antibodies to protect your baby.
+This milk is very rich in nutrients and antibodies to protect your baby.
 Although your baby only gets a small amount (drops) of colostrum at each feeding, it matches the amount your baby’s tiny stomach can hold.